ROIEIHI/gaze_tracking_system/refactored/README.md

 ## 🤝 Contributing

-This is a streamlined implementation focused on multi-output XGBoost optimization.
+This is a streamlined implementation focused on multi-output RandomForest optimization.
 The codebase has been simplified for efficiency and maintainability.

 ---

-**Built with**: XGBoost, scikit-learn, MediaPipe, OpenCV, NumPy, pandas
+**Built with**: RandomForest (scikit-learn), MediaPipe, OpenCV, NumPy, pandas